CraftAcademyLabs/ca_course/bdd_with_rails.md

 3 steps (1 failed, 1 skipped, 1 passed)
 0m0.533s
 ```
 Let's get the remaining steps to a green state too.
 Looking at the previous output of cucumber, we note that it expected to see some text on the page, but didn't find any that was specified.
-It also points us to the file that was supposed to render the text in question, `app/views/landing/index.html.erb`.
+It also points us to the file that was supposed to render the text in question `app/views/landing/index.html.erb`.

 All we need to do at this stage to get the remaining tests to pass is add the respective texts to that view file.
 Edit `app/views/landing/index.html.erb` and replace the file's content with: